 If epileptic seizures are due to a tumor, abnormal blood vessels, or bleeding in the brain, surgery to treat these disorders may cause the seizures to stop.
 Surgery to place a vagus nerve stimulator (VNS) may even be recommended.
 This device is similar to a heart pacemaker.

-The Ortiz Law Firm has successfully represented people in disability cases across the United States.
-If you would like to talk to an experienced disability lawyer about your epilepsy and its impact on your ability to work, call us at (888) 321-8131.
-We would be happy to evaluate your case and to discuss how to help you through the appeal process.
+The appeal process may be daunting, but our legal team will guide you through every step of the process.
+There are no upfront costs or unexpected bills, and you won’t pay any attorney fees unless we recover your benefits.
+We represent claimants anywhere in the United States.
+If you would like to talk to an experienced disability lawyer about your epilepsy and how it impacts your ability to work, call us at (888) 321-8131.
+We would be happy to evaluate your case and discuss how to help you through the appeal process.